Na-David/Na-David/README.md

 <img src="https://img.shields.io/badge/Python-3766AB?style=flat-square&logo=Python&logoColor=white"/>

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->